 Clause Design Criteria Compliance Siting Siting Communal open space 25% of the site, with 50% of the principal usable part of the communal open space area achieving a minimum of 50% direct sunlight for 2 hours midwinter.
-No. 37% (4,597m2) of the development site area is proposed for communal open space on the ground floor and roof tops.
-The principal usable part of the communal open space area is considered to be the central ground floor communal courtyard.
-The proposal achieves 35% direct sunlight for 2 hours during midwinter.
+No, for solar access requirements.
+37% (4,605m2) of the development site area is proposed for communal open space on the ground floor and roof tops.
+However, the principal usable part of the communal open space area is considered to be the central ground floor communal courtyard.
+The proposal achieves only 35% direct sunlight for 2 hours during midwinter.
 Refer to discussion below.
 Deep Soil Zone 7% of site area.
 On some sites it may be possible to provide a larger deep soil zone, being 10% for sites with an area of 650-1500m 2 and 15% for sites greater than 1500m 2 .
 Yes.
 Approximately 10% of the development site area are deep soil zones as defined within the ADG.
 Separation For habitable rooms, 12m (6m to boundary) for 4 storeys, 18m (9m to boundary) for 5-8 storeys and 24m (12m to boundary) for 9+ storeys No. The internal building separation between the buildings do not meet the criteria, however building separation between Building B and C, C and D and D and E are consistent with approved Concept DA.
-However the building separation between Buildings A and B have been reduced resulting in a further variation as follows:

-Visual privacy Visual privacy is to be Levels 1 to 4 - Minimum 7m (habitable to habitable where 12m is required) Levels 5 - 8 Minimum 7m (habitable to habitable where 28m is required).
+However, the building separation between Buildings A and B have been reduced resulting in a further variation as follows: Levels 1 to 4 - Minimum 7m (habitable to habitable where 12m is required) Levels 5 - 8 Minimum 7m (habitable to habitable where 28m is required).
 Refer to discussion below.
-No. provided through use of setbacks, window placements, screening and similar.
-Whilst the visual privacy of the development has been considered with the angled design of blade walls, placement of windows and balconies, insufficient mitigation measures have been provided for a number of balconies/habitable areas between Buildings A and B. Refer discussion below.
-Car parking Car parking to be provided based on proximity to public transport in metropolitan Sydney.
-For sites within 800m of a railway station or light rail stop, the parking is required to be in accordance with the RMS Guide to Traffic Generating Development which is: Yes.
-The site is located within 800m of the Showground Station.
+Car parking Car parking to be provided based on proximity to public Yes.

+transport in metropolitan Sydney.
+For sites within 800m of a railway station or light rail stop, the parking is required to be in accordance with the RMS Guide to Traffic Generating Development which is: Metropolitan Sub-Regional Centres: 0.6 spaces per 1 bedroom unit.
+39.6 0.9 spaces per 2 bedroom The site is located within 800m of the Showground Station.
 Therefore, 287.8 car spaces required.
-350 residential and visitors car spaces provided.
-Metropolitan Sub-Regional Centres: 0.6 spaces per 1 bedroom unit.
-38.4 0.9 spaces per 2 bedroom unit.
-124.2 1.40 spaces per 3 bedroom unit.
+350 residential and visitor's car spaces provided. unit.
+130.5 1.40 spaces per 3 bedroom unit.
 74.2 1 space per 5 units (visitor parking).
-52.8 Designing the B Solar and daylight access 1.
-Living and private open spaces of at least 70% of apartments are to receive a minimum of 2 hours direct sunlight between 9am and 3pm midwinter.
-No. The Applicant has provided an Apartment yield and amenity table that indicates the proposed development achieves two hours solar access for 71% (180 of 255) of apartments between 8am and 4pm midwinter.
-The application has not demonstrated that solar access compliance is achieved between 9am - 3pm midwinter.
+52.8 Designing the B Solar and No. daylight access spaces of at least 70% of apartments are to receive a minimum of 2 hours direct sunlight between 9am and 3pm midwinter.
+The Applicant submits that the proposed development achieves two hours solar access for 71% (180 of 255) of apartments between 8am and 4pm midwinter.
+However, the application has not demonstrated that solar access compliance is achieved between 9am - 3pm midwinter.
+Refer to discussion below.
 2. A maximum of 15% of apartments in a building receive no direct sunlight between 9 am and 3 pm at mid-winter.
-Yes.
-The proposal demonstrates that 9% (23 of 255) of apartments will not receive any solar access between 9.00 am and 3.00 pm midwinter.
 Natural ventilation 1.
 At least 60% of units are to be naturally cross ventilated in the first 9 storeys of a building.
+For buildings at 10 storeys or greater, the building is only deemed to be cross ventilated if the balconies cannot be fully enclosed.
 Yes.
-A total of 86% (219 of 255) of units achieve the cross ventilation requirements.
+The diagrams provided indicate a total of 86% (219 of 255) of units achieve the cross ventilation requirements.
+Apartment size Apartments are required to have the following internal size: Studio - 35m 2 1 bedroom - 50m 2 2 bedroom - 70m 2 3 bedroom - 90m 2 Yes.
+The diagrams provided indicate the proposal is capable of achieving compliance.
+The minimum internal areas include only one bathroom.